jaho123i/jaho123i/README.md

   - Django
   - React

+(Watch out, some of my projects are writen with Polish descriptions)

 <!--
 **jaho123i/jaho123i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.